Lynn Norenberg Barry

-Personal
+Personal life

 Born in St. Petersburg, Florida, Norenberg attended her hometown's Lakewood High School where she graduated in 1977 and excelled in basketball, tennis, track and softball.
 She was named the Amateur Athlete of the Year in 1977 by the St. Petersburg Evening Independent and was inducted into the Lakewood High School Hall of Fame in 2008.
 She currently resides in Colorado Springs, Colorado and is married to Basketball Hall of Famer Rick Barry.
 They have one son together, Canyon (Rick has four sons — Jon, Brent, Scooter and Drew — and one daughter, Shannon, by his first wife).
+Canyon was a member of the 2024 USA Olympic Team in 3x3 Basketball.

-College
+College career

 Lynn Barry (then Norenberg) attended the College of William & Mary in Williamsburg, Virginia from 1977-1981.
 By the time she graduated, she had become the most decorated player in school history after having established 11 school records (six of which still stand).
 Lynn was a four-year starter and co-captain.
 She was named the conference Player of the Year as a freshman and led the team to the VAIAW state championship during her sophomore campaign, and for her career she scored exactly 1,500 points in only 82 games played.
 On February 17, 2002, Barry became the only women's athlete in William & Mary history, regardless of sport, to have her jersey number retired (#22).